RuihanZhang2015/AlphaTracker/Manual/02 Behavioral Clustering.md

 4. Get feature from the data with funcion *compute_features_sep_twoMice_Independent*
 5. Conduct hierarchical clustering with function *cluster*
 6. Visualize and save the result

+## Installation

+See the instuction for installation for Tracking part.

 ### How to run?